wireservice/agate/docs/cookbook/transform.rst

 Pivot to sum
 ============

-The default pivot aggregation is :class:`.Length` but you can also supply other operations.
+The default pivot aggregation is :class:`.Count` but you can also supply other operations.
 For example, to aggregate each group by :class:`.Sum` of their ages:

 .. code-block:: python